AbhishekGhosh/WP-Patient-File-Manager/README.md

-WP Patient File Manager
+Patient Record Manager

-This plugin allows WordPress admins to add clients with details, upload JPEG & PDF files, and create a client login where they can access their files.
+This plugin allows WordPress admins (and editors) to add clients with details, upload JPEG & PDF files, and create a client login where they can access their files.
+Only admins can delete records.

 Features: